ronan-keane/havsim/README.md

 ## havsim - a traffic simulator written in python
-havsim implements a parametric model of human driving, which includes a stochastic model of human driving errors. havsim can realistically simulate traffic (including crashes and near misses) on an arbitrary highway network.
+havsim implements a parametric model of human driving, which includes a stochastic model of human driving errors.
+It can realistically simulate traffic flow, including safety events, on an arbitrary highway network.

 # Install
 1. Download the repository from github